 We are excited to again host the annual Speech and Poster Contest!
 This local contest allows students to compete in the state, and even national contest under the same topic.
 The winners of the Duval County Speech Contest receives a cash prize, plus one student will get an invite to compete regionally and statewide for grades 6-12th.
 The poster contest is an additional way to compete in the competition for grades K-12.

 This year the Speech & Poster Contest will be 100% Virtual.
-Where student must submit their entry online for judging.
+Students must submit their entry online for judging.

 The topic for both competitions is "HEALTHY FORESTS – HEALTHY COMMUNITIES?" and speeches are to be no more than 5-7 minutes.
 Independent research on the topic works to further educate students in conservation and natural resources, while public speaking provides a host of additional benefits.
 Artistic skills are called on for the poster contest, and all ages are encouraged to participate.
 Cash prizes for top winners.